 — Documentaries – 110,000

-4. Make it easy for people to find your movie.
-If we know people are searching for these terms, what are you doing to make sure that your movie comes up in the search results?
-Optimizing your website for search results is called search engine optimization.
-There are both on-page methods and off-page methods.
+3. Make it easy for people: If we know people are searching for these search terms, what are you doing to make sure that your movie comes up in the search results?
+One aspect of online movie marking is making sure you optimize your website (title, keywords and tags) for search results.
+From there, you will want to make sure that your site “funnels” people to the various marketplaces.